Dave Derby: The Dambuilders

+Dave was a founding member of The Dambuilders, a band in the early 1990s Boston rock scene.
+The founding members: Derby, Tryan George, and Eric Masunaga, all from Hawaii had played in different incarnations (such as the Exactones, Papaya, Pomade, Green-Eyed Tiki and Chicken Eats the Worm) before moving to Boston in 1990.
+The band began as the Dambuilders in Hawaii in a three-piece and four-piece configuration.
+Early violin was provided by Debbie Fox.
+With Fox's involvement, nearly all of the band's songs had electric violin tracks.
+Around 1992, the "classic line-up" consisted of Derby (bass guitar and lead vocals), Masunaga (guitar), Kevin March (drums), and Joan Wasser (violin).
+The band reformed in 2026, featuring original members, Derby, March, and Masunaga, as well as new members Sean Eden (Luna) on guitar and Claudia Chopek (Bright Eyes, Father John Misty, Dexys) on violin.

 Gramercy Arms

 Gramercy Arms has released three albums.
 Their first eponymous album was released on Reveal Records and Cheap Lullaby Records in 2008.
-Their second album, "The Seasons of Love" was released in 2014 on Reveal Records.
+Their second album, The Seasons of Love was released in 2014 on Reveal Records.
 The album received a positive review in The Wall Street Journal.
 A video was released on YouTube for the album's song "Beautiful Disguise" which featured Lloyd Cole and Joan Wasser on lead vocals.
-Their third album, "Deleted Scene" was released on Magic Door Records in April 2023 and their fourth album, "The Making Of The Making Of" was released on Magic Door in April 2024.
+Their third album, Deleted Scene, was released on Magic Door Records in April 2023 and their fourth album, The Making Of The Making Of, was released on Magic Door in April 2024.